ltdrdata/CompyUI-Impact-Pack/README.md

 # ComfyUI-Impact-Pack

-**Custom nodes pack for ComfyUI**
+**Custom node pack for ComfyUI**
-This custom node helps to conveniently enhance images through Detector, Detailer, Upscaler, Pipe, and more.
+This node pack helps to conveniently enhance images through Detector, Detailer, Upscaler, Pipe, and more.

+NOTE: The UltralyticsDetectorProvider node is not part of the ComfyUI-Impact-Pack.
+To use the UltralyticsDetectorProvider node, please install the ComfyUI-Impact-Subpack separately.

 ## NOTICE
+* V8.0: The `Impact Subpack` is no longer installed automatically.
+To use `UltralyticsDetectorProvider` nodes, please install the `Impact Subpack` separately.
 * V7.6: Automatic installation is no longer supported.
 Please install using ComfyUI-Manager, or manually install requirements.txt and run install.py to complete the installation.
 * V7.0: Supports Switch based on Execution Model Inversion.
 * V6.0: Supports FLUX.1 model in Impact KSampler, Detailers, PreviewBridgeLatent